Christmas Day in the Workhouse: Parodies

 An abbreviated and bawdily modified version, entitled "Christmas in the Workhaus", is recited by Edward Asner's character in the 1977, made for Christmas TV movie, The Gathering (1977 film).
 Although the poem is erroneously attributed Rudyard Kipling, instead of George Robert Sims-(with comically censored words, here in italics with a *);

 " Oh, It was Christmas in the Workhaus- the best day of the year. ...And the paupers were all happy- for their guts was full of beer.

-The Master of the Workhaus strolled them dismal halls. ...And the paupers answered *balls.
+The Master of the Workhaus strolled them dismal halls. ...And he shouted "Merry Christmas".....And the workers answered *balls.

-The Master grew angry and swore by all the gods. ...They'd have no Christmas pudding- the lousy *sods.
+Now the Master grew angry and swore by all the gods. ...They'd have no Christmas pudding- the lousy lot of *sods.

 Up sprang a war-scarred veteran, who stormed the Kyber Pass. ...

-We don't want your Christmas pudding and *you can shove it up your A**.
+You can take your Christmas pudding and *shove it up your A**.